pingcap/docs/tidb-cloud/serverless-external-storage.md

     ![img.png](/media/tidb-cloud/serverless-external-storage/azure-sas.png)

-3. In the `Shared access signature` page, create a service SAS token with needed permission.
+3. In the `Shared access signature` page, create a service SAS token with needed permissions as follows.
 For more information, see [Create a service SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
     1. Choose the `Blob` service under the `Allowed services` section.
     2. Choose the `Container` and `Object` under the `Allowed Resource types` section.
     3. Choose the permission under the `Allowed permissions` section as you needed.
 For example: TiDB Serverless exports needs `Read` and `Write` permission.
     4. Adjust the `Start and expiry date/time` as you needed.
     5. You can keep other settings as default.

    ![img.png](/media/tidb-cloud/serverless-external-storage/azure-create-sas.png)